 Safeguarding and Child Protection in school: Chase Bridge is committed to keeping all children safe.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Chase Bridge always considers the best interests of the child.
 If you have any concerns in relation to the safeguarding and protection of children please remember to report your concerns immediately to a member of the safeguarding team and then email all members of the team.
-Speak to the Headteacher (Daniel Bishop) or the Designated Safeguarding Lead (Brian Ostro), or another member of the Safeguarding Team (Amy Gray, Kate Gauvain) as soon as possible and remember the importance of confidentiality with any incident you feel you should report.
+Speak to the Headteacher (Daniel Bishop) the Designated Safeguarding Lead (Brian Ostro), Amy Gray (Deputy Designated Safeguarding Lead) as soon as possible and remember the importance of confidentiality with any incident you feel you should report.
 Further information is available in our Safeguarding Leaflet, which new visitors must read and sign to indicate they have understood the content of the leaflet.